A private pilot can get an instrument rating as quickly as in 2 weeks or take a year to complete instrument training.

 With the overwhelming information in instrument ground training, I can tell it is not always easy for private pilots to grasp everything in the ground classes.

-To have a friendly CFII can impact the IFR course duration.
+Having a friendly CFII can impact the IFR course duration.

 A certified instrument flight instructor instrument can also impact the length of the IFR course duration.

-Imagine if you fly with an unfriendly instructor and expect you to show instrument flying skills all by yourself.
+Imagine if you fly with an unfriendly instructor and expect to show instrument flying skills all by yourself.

 What will you do on the flight?
 Well, I can say you will not learn anything.